Nannophya occidentalis

 It is found in boggy seepages and swamps of south-western Australia.

 Nannophya occidentalis is a small dragonfly with black and red markings similar to Nannophya dalei, the eastern pygmyfly, which is found in south-eastern Australia.

+Etymology

+The genus name Nannophya combines the Greek νάννος (nannos, "dwarf") with φυή (phyē, "form", "stature" or "growth").
+The name refers to the small size of members of the genus.

+The species name occidentalis is derived from the Latin occidens ("west" or "western"), referring to its south-western Australian habitat.